-Ancient Greeks were highly spiritual and their thoughts and beliefs were closely related to the Orientals, who worshipped nature and natural phenomenon.
-Ancient Greek Goddesses occupied a pivotal in Greek Mythology.
-Among the twelve Olympian Gods and Goddesses, six are female.
+Ancient Greeks were highly spiritual and their thoughts and beliefs were closely related to the Orientals, who worshipped nature and natural phenomena.
+Religion was a very important part of Ancient Greek culture which encompassed a host of beliefs, mythology, and rituals.
+Although Ancient Greek society was patriarchal in nature, still Ancient Greek Goddesses occupied a pivotal in Greek Mythology.

 Aphrodite the Goddess of Beauty, love, sex, and regeneration has inspired artists of many generations with her beauty.
+She was born fromthe white foram of the sea Uranus’ castrated genitals was thrown into the sea by his son which also makes her the goddess of sea.
 She is believed to have given birth to Hermaphroditus the son of Hermes.
 It became joined with nymph thus the usage of the term Hermaphrodite.
 She was also considered the Goddess of Prostitution.

 Artemis the youngest of the three virgin Goddesses of ancient Greece was worshipped as the Goddess of Hunt and the Protector of Young women and midwives.
 She has 50 hounds, 50 Dreads, and silver arrows.